trolie/spec/docs/articles/forecast-windows.md

 that the `PATCH` contained a valid proposal and will be processed by the Clearinghouse.

+{: .nb }
+> **NOTE**: The Ratings Provider populates the `proposal-header.proposal-begins`
+> to indicate the intended Forecast Window.
+Accordingly, the TROLIE server
+> checks `proposal-header.proposal-begins` to determine if the proposal is late or not.

 ### Late <i class="fa-solid fa-arrow-right-long"></i> `409 Conflict`

 Again, submitting a Ratings Forecast Proposal to TROLIE is done by `PATCH`ing